pgj/freebsd-wifibox/README.md

   Also, the Linux driver has to support [Message Signaled Interrupts] (MSI) because that is required for the PCI pass-through to work.

-- A supported FreeBSD/amd64 system: 12.4-RELEASE or 13.2-RELEASE.
+- A supported FreeBSD/amd64 system: 13.2-RELEASE or 14.0-RELEASE.
   Later versions will also probably work, but your mileage may vary.

-- The [`bhyve+`] port which installs unofficial patches for `bhyve` to fill gaps present in the base system.
-For FreeBSD 12, this is mandatory, but it may come handy on newer systems as well.

 - [`grub2-bhyve`] or the corresponding `sysutils/grub2-bhyve` FreeBSD
   package, so the Linux guest could be booted via GRUB 2.